kirill-menke/resnet-defective-solar-cells/README.md

 python export_onnx.py 3
 ```

 The script `visualize_activations.py` can be used to visualize the feature maps after each convolution layer.
+Each image is formed from the average of all feature maps produced by the respective convolution layer.
 It will be placed in the `plots/` folder.
 ```shell
 # Visualizing the feature maps for model after epoch 3
 python visualize_activations.py 3
 ```

 ![feature_maps](doc/feature_maps.png)

+We can see that the feature maps get smaller (i.e. reduce in pixel size) the deeper the convolution layer resides in the neural network.
+This happens due to the gradual downscaling by several max-pooling layer.
+The last image shows a cluster of dark pixels at the location of the crack on the solar cell.
+This shows that the neural network could succesfully learn an abstract feature representation of the crack.